Diogo-Santoro/Diogo-Santoro/README.md

 - 💭 Very communicative and able to lead if its necessary
 - 🔎 Focusing on Full Stack development
-- 🔭 Open to work
+- 🔭 Working at John Deere - IT Dealer Solutions
 - 🌱 Always studying and improving